abhyaasa/Svadhyaya/dev-notes.md

 Python and bash scripts are in the `tools` directory.

-### Bash scripts
+### Shell scripts

+- `g` is a shortcut for invoking other scripts via `gulp cmd`.
-- Run `psclean.sh` to remove stray processes that may be created by ionic development.
+- `tools/psclean.sh` removes stray processes that may be created by ionic development.
 If the message "An uncaught exception occurred and has been reported to Ionic" is seen, try running this script and confirm with the `ps` output that there are no stray processes.
 Kill them manually if need be.
-- Run `resources.sh` after icon or splash screen images in resources directory are changed.
+- `tools/resources.sh` is run after icon or splash screen images in resources directory are changed.
-- `term.sh` is used by `gulp itest`.
+- `tools/term.sh` is used by `gulp itest`.

 ### Python scripts